When betting on darts it’s hard to pick anyone other than the phenomenal Phil Taylor

 There are many darts leagues and tournaments held around the world.
 Many, such as the North American Pro League and the World Series of Darts in Las Vegas, are not televised and therefore the bookmakers do not post odds.
 The actual tournaments and leagues odds are available for, come from one of the two primary organisers of professional darts – PDC and BDO.
 I’ll start with providing an overview of tournaments from the most popular organiser first.

 The Professional Darts Corporation (PDC) was established in the United Kingdom in 1992, when several professional players split from the British Darts Organisation (BDO).
 It then organised a second world championship.
 While once the breakaway organisation, it is now the top organiser and has many tournaments available for betting for which I provide a short intro summary of each below.
-Note that all of these can be bet at popular online bookmakers such as Bet365 and 888Sport.
+Note that all of these can be bet at popular online bookmakers such as 888Sport.

 Premier League Darts – This league began on Sky Sports in 2005 and is now the world’s largest indoor sporting event.
 This is an annual league featuring 8-players who compete in a double round-robin format across different venues in England from February to May.
 It uses a legs format and carries a £450,000 prize fund.